 Take half a pound of fresh butter, four ounces of powdered sugar, and work them well together.
 When they are well mixed, add the yolks of four eggs, each one separately, and the whites of two.
 When the mixture is thoroughly well done, add, drop by drop, some boiling coffee essence to your taste.
-Butter a mold and line it with small sponge biscuits, and fill it with alternate layers of the common of the common of the state of the s the cream and of biscuits.
+Butter a mold and line it with small sponge biscuits, and fill it with alternate layers of the cream and of biscuits.
 Put it for the night in the cellar before you serve it the following day.
 You can replace the essence of coffee by some chocolate that has been melted over hot water.

 [Mme.
 Spinette.]